Baderalnofie/YourMid.md/README.md

 ## Key Features

+- **Medication Management**
-- **Medication Management**- **Personalized Schedules**: Users can create customized medication schedules, specifying dosages and frequencies for each prescription. - **Reminders**: The app sends daily notifications to remind users to take their medications, helping to improve adherence. - **Medication History**: YourMed keeps track of all the medications you have taken, providing easy access to your full medication history.
+ **Personalized Schedules**: Users can create customized medication schedules, specifying dosages and frequencies for each prescription.
+ **Reminders**: The app sends daily notifications to remind users to take their medications, helping to improve adherence.
+ **Medication History**: YourMed keeps track of all the medications you have taken, providing easy access to your full medication history.

 - **Symptom Tracking**: Record daily symptoms and changes in health condition to share with your healthcare provider.
 - **Health Analytics**: Generate graphs and periodic reports that summarize your health trends and treatment progress.
 - **Medical Consultations**: Connect with doctors or health advisors directly through the app for virtual consultations.